HOME PAGE

 The Dry (season) is nearly upon us in the tropical Northern Territory, and with the Dry comes clouds of annoying dust.

-A lot of this dust is due to a quaint Darwin habit of continuing to mow verges and public areas even if the grass is dried and the area being bowed is mostly dirt.
+A lot of this dust is due to a quaint Darwin habit of continuing to mow verges and public areas even if the grass is dried and the area being mowed is mostly dirt.

 Closely related is the use of leaf blowers (see below).